originalnicodr/originalnicodr/README.md

 <img align="right" alt="Corgi" src="corgi.jpg" width="350" style="margin-left: 20px;"/>

-Currently a computer science student working as a software engineer.
+Master's graduate in Computer Science, currently working as a Software Engineer.

 I like to work on interesting and challenging problems and reach simple and elegant solutions.
 I enjoy working on projects that I (and hopefully others) find helpful, especially if none has aimed to do something similar yet.